hannum/JavaScript-english/apit-ajax.md

 ## [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

-Fetch is a promise-based way to make HTTP requests.
+Fetch is a promise-based way to make HTTP requests in JavaScript.
 Compared to the original [XMLHTTPRequest object](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), Fetch is more powerful, more flexible, and simpler in larger applications because it does not have to deal with so-called callback hell and handling errors is easier.